 Why I didn’t go with BenQ 28-inch UHD 4K (EL2870U)

 BenQ 28-inch 4k monitor’s pricing seemed reasonable, but there was not much information from Mac mini users and I found this feedback from a customer where he mentioned the flicking issue.
 Moreover, the TN panel is not good for video editing.

 Also, I do have plans to buy a 4k Monitor in the future if my workflow changes, and didn’t want to hurriedly get a low-end model.

 Why I bought Acer 21.5 Inch Full HD IPS (HA220Q)

-    Well, it felt like a good monitor with an affordable price.
-Plus, it had all the Connectivity Ports and the cable, Blue Light Shield, Flickerless, good brightness, etc. Basically, it’s suitable for small tasks like; gaming, mild video-editing, and browsing.
-Along with this Monitor, I also got Logitech Keyboard and mouse combo (update: bought an Apple Magic Keyboard).
+Well, it felt like a good monitor at an affordable price.
+Plus, it had all the Connectivity Ports and the cable, Blue Light Shield, Flickerless, good brightness, etc. It’s suitable for small tasks like; gaming, mild video-editing, and browsing.
+Along with this Monitor, I also got a Logitech Keyboard and mouse combo (update: bought an Apple Magic Keyboard).

 I’ve been using this monitor for a month now, and so far everything works great; no flickering or anything!
 I’m using the HDMI cable that came with the Acer monitor; no heating issue or anything and seems to be very compatible with the M1 Mac Mini.
 The display is good enough to read small texts and the frameless makes it distraction-free.